sadish-d/autodiff/README.md

 This is a study of forward and backward mode automatic differentation using computational graphs.

-We can represent each term or operation in a computational graph as a node.
+We can represent each term or operation in a computation as a node.
 The `Node()` constructor function creates nodes.
 Here are the nodes of the computation a/x² + b, one node for each step in the computation.

 ```julia
 a = 2